lit/rfcs/rfcs/0005-rfc-governance.md

 help them grow into Members as well.
 This includes prioritizing reviews, and providing good feedback on those reviews.
-When a Member believes that an individual is ready to join the Members list, they should nominate them (by creating a PR to amend `MEMBERS.md`); a majority of all Members is required to approve that PR.
+When a Member believes that an individual is ready to join the Members list, they should nominate them (by creating a PR to amend `MEMBERS.md`); a majority Maintainers are required to approve that PR.